sts10/rug/readme.markdown

     -n, --number <number-to-print>    Set how many random usernames to output [default: 10]
 ```

 If the `maximum` option is set less than 11, rug will only pull one word from the word list.
-If it's set at 11 or more, it will pull two words from the word list.
+If it's set to 11 or higher, it will pull two words from the word list.

 **Note**: This program is NOT intended to be used to create secure passwords. **Do NOT use this program to create passwords.**